This post about 10 lessons from a celiac on Whole30 contains affiliate links.

 Snacking is discouraged on the Whole30 (although I admittingly snacked), so you’ll want to eat big meals.
 I felt like I was eating so much at each meal – sometimes I wasn’t even very hungry for lunch.

-If you’re looking to kick some of your snack cravings, eating bigger meals and limiting snacking might be the way to go.
+If you want to kick some of your snack cravings, eating bigger meals and limiting snacking might be the way to go.
 This also gives your digestive system time to rest between feedings, which is a good thing.
 I’m trying not to snack as much now that I’ve finished the Whole30 challenge.
-It’s hard though – snacks are always calling my name!
+It’s hard, though – snacks are always calling my name!

 (5) Eliminating Gluten Isn’t Enough

 Just because you’re gluten-free doesn’t mean you’re healthy.
 I wish more people knew and understood this truth.
-So many gluten-free packaged foods contains sugar, soy, corn, rice flour and a slew of other ingredients that are not allowed on the Whole30 diet.
+So many gluten-free packaged foods contain sugar, soy, corn, rice flour, and a slew of other ingredients that are not allowed on the Whole30 diet.

 If you have celiac disease, the Whole30 will be a wake-up call for you.
-You will realize that a large chunk of gluten-free foods are just junk food in disguise.
+You will realize that many gluten-free foods are just junk food in disguise.
 I limit packaged foods and truly focus on whole, real foods as much as possible.

 I also learned that alcohol makes me feel very bloated, so I gave it up.
-I decided that I’ll only drink when I don’t mind feeling bloated.
-When I’m wearing a tight dress or skinny jeans, I simply pass on the wine and sip on water instead.
+I decided to only drink when I didn’t mind feeling bloated.
+When I’m wearing a tight dress or skinny jeans, I pass on the wine and sip on water instead.
 I feel so much better and lighter when I do!

 (6) You May Not Lose Weight

-Many people with celiac disease have learned to eat healthy (not all, but many).
-So if you’re already eating pretty healthy to begin with, you may not lose much weight, if any at all.
+Many people with celiac disease have learned to eat healthily (not all, but many).
+So if you’re already eating pretty healthy, to begin with, you may not lose much weight, if any at all.
 I lost three pounds.
 Not enough to write home about, but it’s something.